Widakuswara v. LakeFiled: March 21, 2025

 After the case was moved to the U.S. District Court for the District of Columbia in April 2025, District Judge Royce Lamberth issued a preliminary injunction that ordered USAGM to restore VOA programming to fulfill a statutory mandate that VOA “serve as a reliable and authoritative source of news.”
 To uphold this injunction, Lamberth paused mass layoffs at VOA and USAGM set to take effect in September 2025.

 Named plaintiffs of Widakuswara v.
-Lake recap what the saveVOA campaign achieved in 2025.
+Lake recap what the SaveVOA campaign achieved in 2025.

 Recent statements from the plaintiffs